data-8/su23/policies.md

 ### Live Lecture

-Live lectures will be held Monday-Thursday from 10:10am-11am, and on Friday from 10:10am-12pm in Dwinelle 155; students are expected to attend live lectures synchronously due to the fast pace of the summer.
+Live lectures will be held on Monday to Thursday from 10:10am-11am, and on Friday from 10:10am-12pm in Dwinelle 155; students are expected to attend live lectures synchronously due to the fast pace of the summer.
 Recordings of these sessions will be provided within 1-2 days of the lecture.
 Slides and lecture examples will be provided on the course website.

 ### Labs

 This course has two 2-hour labs per week, held on Mondays and Wednesdays.
-All students are required to attend the first lab section, on 7/20.
+All students are required to attend the first lab section, on Wednesday 6/21.
 If you are unable to attend the first lab section, please reach out to your assigned TA once you receive your section assignment.

 Weekly labs include a discussion worksheet covering recent material and a programming-based lab assignment that develops skills with computational and inferential concepts.
 Lab assignments will be **released on Friday and Monday night each week**, and are **due the following Monday and Wednesday, respectively**.

 This summer, we are offering **two lab formats**: an attendance-based 30-student option called **regular lab** and an early submission-based option called **self-service lab**.
-The latter self-service option is only open to students who have taken both a statistics and computer science course at the university level.
+The latter self-service option is only open to continuously enrolled students (2+ semesters at UC Berkeley) who have sucessfully completed both a statistics and computer science course at the university level.
 Additional details for enrolling in the self-service lab option will be released towards the start of the semester.
+Note that once the lab section signup window closes, changes between regular and self-service lab will not be permitted.

 **Regular Lab**